paul-hammant/tbd/content/branch-by-abstraction/index.md

 ## Contrived example

-Lets choose a car, and having it's wheels upgraded because you should never forget that software engineering is nothing like conventional construction.
-At least where the unit count is 1.
+Lets talk about a car having it's wheels upgraded.
+We should never forget that software engineering is nothing like conventional construction, and we want to ram that home.
+At least, it is nothing like conventional construction where we are not talking about a production line.

+**Rules:**

-Rule 1: Mechanics must be able to simultaneously work on the upholstery, engine, etc.
+1. Mechanics must be able to simultaneously work on the upholstery, engine, etc.
-Rule 2: The car must be drivable after every change.
+2. The car must be drivable after every change.

-1. Up on jacks, one wheel is removed, put in a container that looks pretty much like a wheel (rotates around an axis, can bear weight) and replaced on the car, and lowered from the jacks.
+1. Up on jacks*, one wheel is removed, put in a container that looks pretty much like a wheel (rotates around an axis, can bear weight) and replaced on the car, and lowered from the jacks.
 2. The same wheel-like container procedure is performed on the other three wheels, as #1.
 3. One of the wheels inside the wheel-lie container is replaced with the better/desired wheel and replaced on the car.